Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Introduction

-For the inverse source problem related to stochastic parabolic equations, \cite{ref27} establishes uniqueness in determining the source function $f$ in the drift term.
+For the inverse source problem related to stochastic parabolic equations, \cite{QLu:2012} establishes uniqueness in determining the source function $f$ in the drift term.
 The inverse source problem of simultaneously determining two types of sources, $f$ (drift term) and $g$ (diffusion term), in a stochastic parabolic equation was studied in \cite{ref37} using observations at the final time and on the lateral boundary.
 A unique result for this inverse problem was obtained using a global Carleman estimate for the continuous stochastic parabolic equation.
 In addition, \cite{ref1} and \cite{ref2} discuss the application of regularization techniques within numerical methods to inverse random source problems.

 The Cauchy problem aims to recover the solution using the observed data on the lateral boundary.
 In \cite{Yamamoto_2009}, conditional stability was established for the Cauchy problem of deterministic parabolic equations.
 The conditional stability and the convergence rate of the Tikhonov regularization method for the Cauchy problem of stochastic parabolic equations were obtained in \cite{ref13}.
-It is worth mentioning that \cite{ref28} provides a detailed review of inverse problems for stochastic PDEs.
-However, all of these results were obtained within a continuous framework.
-For semidiscrete inverse problems related to stochastic differential equations, see \cite{WWW:2024}, which studies the one-dimensional case of both issues, including a semidiscrete inverse random source problem and a semidiscrete Cauchy problem.
+However, all of the above cited results were obtained within a continuous framework, as is the survey \cite{LZ:2024}.
+For semi-discrete inverse problems related to stochastic differential equations, see \cite{WWW:2024}, which studies the one-dimensional case of both issues, including a semi-discrete inverse random source problem and a semi-discrete Cauchy problem.